BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 ```javascript
 .while(lastConsensusTime() < timeOut)
 ```
-The while loop is active as long as the [lastConsensusTime](https://docs.reach.sh/rsh/compute/#rsh_lastConsensusTime) is less than the time out value.
+The while loop is active as long as the [lastConsensusTime](https://docs.reach.sh/rsh/compute/#rsh_lastConsensusTime) is less than the time-out value.
-> The time of the last consensus step is represented by the lastConsensusTime (The last time a pay,publish or transfer was used).
+> The time of the last consensus step is represented by the lastConsensusTime (The last time a pay, publish or transfer was used).
 </li>
 </ul>
 </p>